griddbnet/sql_llm_model/README.md

         abort(400, 'Generated query was not successful')
 ```

-While the model is easily incorporated into any Flask or other Python application as shown, scalability may be difficult as each LLM invokation takes approximately 500 milliseconds using a AMD Ryzen Threadripper and NVIDIA 4070GTX.
+While the model is easily incorporated into any Flask or other Python application as shown, scalability may be difficult as each LLM invocation takes approximately 500 milliseconds using an AMD Ryzen Threadripper and NVIDIA 4070GTX.
 There are other projects such as https://github.com/Ki6an/fastT5 that will greatly improve the scalability of the GridDB LLM model.

 # Conclusion

-We hope the process of creating a training data set, performing the training and using the resulting LLM within an application to query your data was insightful and educational.
+We hope the process of creating a training dataset, performing the training and using the resulting LLM within an application to query your data was insightful and educational.

 Using LLM, end users including IoT device owners, corporate analysts, managers, customer service, and others are able to query data stored in GridDB without having to know SQL.
 While the queries used to demonstrate the LLM in this project are relatively simple, the model appears to be extensible to other query types and methods.
 Furthermore, the T5-small model is efficient to train, not requiring large investments in hardware to to train or run inference on.

-In the future, with a larger, more diverse training data set the and advancements even in the base model performing natural language queries will become even more common place and accurate.
+In the future, with a larger, more diverse training dataset and advancements even in the base model performing natural language queries will become even more commonplace and accurate.
 The source code used in the project is available at https://github.com/griddbnet/sql_llm_model.
 The finished model can be downloaded from HuggingFace https://huggingface.co/griddbnet.